JetBrains/amper/docs/Documentation.md

 In Gradle-based Amper projects, you can use the Gradle tasks provided with the release build type.

-When creating a release build with Amper, R8 will be used automatically, with minification and shrinking enabled.
-You can create a `proguard-rules.pro` file in the module folder to add custom rules for R8.

 ##### Entry point

 The application's entry point is specified in the AndroidManifest.xml file according to the